Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 The Via de la Plata isn’t a race to Santiago - it’s an invitation to slow down, to walk with history, and to listen to the landscapes as they change around you.
 The days can be long, the sun unforgiving, but every stage brings new beauty, new challenges, and a deeper sense of connection to Spain’s people and places.

-The Via de la Plata would prove unlike any Camino pilgrimage, or long-distance hike, we had ever undertaken.
-Over more than forty days between Seville and Santiago de Compostela, almost nothing went as planned, and at one point, events would take a violently unexpected turn.
 We set out fully aware of the trail’s reputation: long, gruelling stages, scarce amenities along the way, and even fewer accommodations.
 Yet even with that knowledge, the relentless focus on logistics, combined with the constant uncertainty of what lay ahead, made this route the toughest journey we had ever faced.
 Testing our stamina, patience, and resolve in ways no other Camino had before.

 Historical Trails and Pilgrimage Routes

-The Via de la Plata is just one of the many pilgrimage paths I’ve walked across Spain and beyond.
-If the call of the silver road has inspired you, you might also enjoy the mountain challenges of the Camino Primitivo, the quiet beauty of the Camino Sanabrés, or the windswept coastlines of the Camino Portugués.
+The Via de la Plata is just one of the many pilgrimage paths we’ve walked across Spain and beyond.
+If the call of the silver way has inspired you, you might also enjoy the mountain challenges of the Camino Primitivo, the quiet beauty of the Camino Sanabrés, or the windswept coastlines of the Camino Portugués.
 You can explore all our long-distance hikes and pilgrimage journeys - from Andalucía to the Scottish Borders - here.

 See you on the Way!